clementohNZ/datastructures-and-algorithms/003-trees/README.md

 the upcoming section.

 #### Practical Guide
-Below is the blueprint of our Node class which will act as the atomic member of the Tree Data Structure.
+Below is the blueprint of our MinHeap class which will act as the atomic member of the Tree Data Structure.
 We will call it TreeNode, which is holding data as an integer value, left and right children of the same type(TreeNode).
 You can use any other data structure to keep as data under the TreeNode.